skandavivek/skandavivek.github.io/_posts/2025-01-15-llm-quality.md

     <a href="/assets/images2/llm-classy.png"><img src="/assets/images2/llm-classy.png" alt="Skanda Vivek"></a>
 </figure>

+A good example of an application in the sweet spot is Cursor - which is an AI code editor like GitHub copilot, but much more optimized for autocompletion (go crazy with tab, tab, tab).
+Cursor is built on top of LLMs like GPT and Claude - so it does not reinvent the wheel, but focuses on this niche of coding autocompletion.
+At the same time, it is a popular niche, so they have enough traction from users to build something that a lot of people value.

 ## How Do You Wow Users?

 Unless you are a startup with billions of dollars to burn, you can't wow your users through AI alone.
 That's the hard reality- your users have already been wowed by GPT or Claude or Gemini, etc. But if you are a company that's been in the business for atleast a few years - chances are that your users find something useful, otherwise they would have left.
 What you can do though - is make users even more impressed by offering them new GenAI features, or making it easier to do whatever task they've come to you for - either on the web or in person.
 Ultimately, it comes down to data.
 What do you know about X person, to help them perform Y task?
 Given that data, LLMs are very capable of making basic decisions, and giving information to users in a consumable way.

-Let's say you build a LinkedIn content creation platform.
+Let's say for example you are work at LinkedIn and are tasked with generating LinkedIn content that users can post.
 Based on a user's behavior, you can give them post suggestions.
-But if you don't have basic personalization, the same user can just make a LinkedIn post on their favorite LLM app.
-I also think that recommendation systems are here to stay in a big way.
+But if you don't have this, and build a simple wrapper around an LLM - this is not as useful.
+The same user can just make a LinkedIn post on their favorite LLM app and post it using LinkedIn.
+In the spirit of integrating user data with LLMs - I also think that recommendation systems are here to stay in a big way.
 The 'retrieval' aspect of RAG is nothing but a text based recommender.

 <figure >
     <a href="/assets/images2/walmart-rec.png"><img src="/assets/images2/walmart-rec.png" alt="[Walmart Rec Sys](https://arxiv.org/pdf/2410.12228)"></a>